Employment and Career Change Resources for People Over 50

 - GRANDPARENTS.COM - September 10, 2013 - Career Advice for People over 50

 - nextavenue - August 1, 2013 - How Good Are 'Over 50' Job Boards? -- "Similarly, I'd suggest spending some time on Workforce50.com for its helpful boomer-specific job-search articles, as well as advice about franchises, military-to civilian job transitions and reviews of career books."

 - BUSINESS WIRE - January 14, 2013 - Workforce50.com Acquired by One of Founders, Set for a New Direction

-Workforce50.com includes a career and education section to assist boomers and experienced workers who are considering a career or job transition.
-We provide typical salary and job growth data for a wide range of job opportunities that might be of interest to our readers.
+Workforce50.com includes a career and education section to assist boomers and experienced workers who are considering a career change or job transition.
+We provide salary and job growth data for a wide range of career opportunities.
 Local data is available for each job in major metropolitan areas across the country and includes the number of jobs, mean salary and a local popularity index.

-Here is a sample of careers in which our visitors have expressed strong interest:
+These are examples of careers in which our readers have expressed strong interest: